Hypnotherapy is a type of complementary therapy that uses hypnosis, which is an altered state of consciousness.

 When might it be helpful?

-The therapy is effective for depression, anxiety and stress, anger, OCD, lack of motivation, relationship issues, weight-loss, anti-smoking, sports and business performance, specific fears such as flying and dentists, and for simply happiness.
+The therapy is effective for depression, anxiety and stress, anger, OCD, lack of motivation, relationship issues, weight-loss, anti-smoking, sports and business performance, specific fears such as flying and dentists, and simple happiness.

 Irritable bowel syndrome